top of page

 Congratulations on beginning your homeschool journey!

 If you live outside of Vermont: Find Your State Homeschool Law on the HSLDA website, or contact your State Department of Education for details on homeschool enrollment.
-Each state has it's own homeschooling laws and procedures.
-This section is Vermont specific.
+Each state has its own homeschooling laws and procedures.
+This section is Vermont-specific.

 Curious about homeschooling, on the fence, or ready to dive in?
 Find facts, motivation and enrollment details here!